Herries Beattie

 James Herries Beattie MBE (6 June 1881 – 11 May 1972) was a New Zealand bookkeeper, journalist, historian, ethnologist and bookseller.
-He was born in Gore, New Zealand on 6 June 1881.

-Biography
+Early life

 James Herries Beattie (known as Herries) was the son of Scottish immigrants James Beattie and Mary Roden (Rodden) Thomson, who arrived in Otago in 1862 and were married in 1874.
 After some years of farming, James Beattie opened a drapery business in Gore, where he became a well-known figure and was mayor for four terms.

-Herries was born in Gore on 6 June 1881.
+Beattie was born in Gore on 6 June 1881.
 He was one of nine children, four of whom died young.
 The family was deeply religious, Presbyterian at first and Congregational from 1892.
-Herries, who served 40 years as a Sunday school teacher, later joined the Open Brethren.

-Alongside strong Protestant convictions, Herries Beattie had a high regard for learning.
+Alongside strong Protestant convictions, Beattie had a high regard for learning.
 He had wide interests in literature and natural history but was not gifted academically.
 After two years at Southland Boys' High School, Invercargill, he left in 1896 to work in the family business as a bookkeeper.
 This was less from choice than from filial duty, and the tedium of the job served only to further stimulate a powerful desire—present since childhood—to write.